eventbrite/javascript/react/testing.md

 });
 ```

 The "bad" example assumes that the `Label` component is rendering a `<label>` tag, but the `TextFormField` component shouldn't really know or care what `Label` renders.
 It treats `Label` as a black box in its implementation so the test should do the same.
 Imagine if the `Label` component changed to render a `<div>` instead of a `<label>`.
 All of the tests for components using a `Label` component would now unnecessarily fail.
-On the other hand, the "good" example tests that the `TextFormField` properly renders the `<Label>` component and that the `labelText` prop is passed as its child.
+On the other hand, the "good" example tests that the `TextFormField` properly renders the `<Label>` component and that the `labelText` prop is passed as its content (the `children` prop).

 For HTML elements and their attributes, focus on the markup that's displayed based on logic.
 Static markup _can_ be tested, but has very diminishing returns.